 Did you make this recipe?
 If so please leave a rating and let me know how it went in the comment section.
 Also, don't forget to tag me #cookmorphosis @cookmorphosis on social media.

-Fluffy Milk Dinner Rolls
+Soft Milk Dinner Rolls

 Equipment